A Primitive Place

 Antiques Sold at Auction: What Did It Sell For? – Featuring notable examples such as a Rose of Sharon appliqué quilt, a distinctive dry sink with an “x” base, a moss green checkerboard, and a produce sorting table.

-The Spring 2026 issue will be released on January 23rd.
-Order by Wednesday, January 8th, to be included on our main mailing list.
+The Spring 2026 issue was released on January 29th.
 A second and third mailing list will ship at a later date.
+If you ordered after January 12th, you will be on the second or third mailing list.
 Please allow 1-4 weeks for delivery once shipped.

 Share